tiiuae/ghaf/src/scs/basics.md

   + Enabling the image signing on Hydra
   + Shared Nix Store

-The second option is rather straightforward.
+The option with shared Nix store is rather straightforward.

 Enabling the image signing on Hydra requires some extra work due to the lack of support of image signing at Hydra at the time of writing this document.
 As already mentioned, NixOS is using libsodium-based EdDSA solution for image signing.
 So similar scripts can be implemented.
 For example, in Python by using existing libsodium bindings, such as PyNaCl.

 ## Data Encryption in Transit